"Anyone Can Dance" Social Ballroom (Thursday 8pm)

 Learn basics of Social Ballroom dances such as Waltz, Foxtrot, ChaCha and Rumba

-*** Due to COVID-19 we currently require students to wear face masks.***
+*** Due to COVID-19 we currently only accept students with partners.
+We also require students to wear face masks. ***

 What do we teach in this class?